nwbryant/IT566/README.md

   ### <a name="rekall"></a> Rekall

-Rekall is a memory analysistool
+Rekall is a memory analysis tool similar to Volatility.
+This [guide](https://holdmybeersecurity.com/2017/07/29/rekall-memory-analysis-framework-for-windows-linux-and-mac-osx/) will help you use it.

  [Rekall Download](http://www.rekall-forensic.com/releases "Rekall Download")